RMOnft/openDAW/packages/docs/docs-user/troubleshooting.md

 - Update the browser to the latest version or try a different one.
 - If the message persists, report it to support with your browser details.

+### How do I review past changes?

+- Consult the [project history guide](workflows/history.md) for working with SyncLog files.